gsoftcolombia/terraform-modules/modules/ecs-service/README.md

 - 80 which can be enabled by using `var.expose_port_80`.
 This is HTTP protocol and will redirect to the HTTPS port.
 - `var.service_port` which is the HTTPS port.

+## Architectural Decisions

+- We are using EC2 instead of FARGATE for ECS Services: Fargate is more expensive for long service executions
+- We are using bridge network instead of awsvpc: awsvpc requires a new ENI for each replica, small instances (t3a.micro) has a very limited amount of ENI instances, meaning we can't deploy more services in the same instance.